CESNET/ipfixprobe/README.md

 # ipfixprobe - IPFIX flow exporter - README

 ## Description
-This NEMEA module creates biflows from input PCAP file / network interface and exports them to output interface.
+This application creates biflows from packet input and exports them to output interface.

 ## Requirements
-- To compile this module you will need [libpcap](http://www.tcpdump.org/) development library installed, OR netcope-common to support high-speed transfers from [COMBO cards](https://www.liberouter.org/technologies/cards/) (NDP interface).
-- and libunwind-devel package
+- kernel version at least 3.19 when using raw sockets input plugin enabled by default (disable with `--without-raw` parameter for `./configure`)
+- [libpcap](http://www.tcpdump.org/) when compiling with pcap plugin (`--with-pcap` parameter)
+- netcope-common [COMBO cards](https://www.liberouter.org/technologies/cards/) when compiling with ndp plugin (`--with-ndp` parameter)
+- libunwind-devel when compiling with stack unwind on crash feature (`--with-unwind` parameter)
+- [nemea](http://github.com/CESNET/Nemea-Framework) when compiling with unirec output plugin (`--with-nemea` parameter)

 ## Build & Installation